What is the Best Sleeping Position?

 When you sleep on your stomach, you’re keeping your head turned to the side throughout the night, and this could lead to neck aches in the morning.
 In some instances, you might actually be able to sleep without a pillow, but if you absolutely must go with one, we recommend a soft or flat pillow.
 See our best pillows for stomach sleepers for specific recommendations.

 As a side sleeper, you want a pillow that is soft but also keeps your head elevated and in-line with your spine.
-Memory foam pillows can prop your head up to just the right level while also cradling your head so you don’t have to deal with tension headaches.
+Memory foam pillows can prop your head up to just the right level while also cradling your head so you don’t have to deal with tension headaches or migraines.
 You should also look at the materials used in the pillow, as some are better for sensitive skin than others.
 Our best pillows for side sleepers roundup has more information on this subject.

 Back sleepers, like side sleepers, will like a pillow that will keep their heads adequately level with the rest of their bodies.
 However, if you’re trying to reduce snoring or sleep apnea, you should look for a pillow that’s slightly more elevated to keep your airways open at night.
 Just make sure you do not get a pillow that’s too soft or too flat, as this will lead to your head resting too far down.